Tornado outbreak sequence of May 2003: May 4

 May 4 was the most active day of the tornado outbreak sequence: the SPC received 94 tornado reports, though surveys and reanalyses confirmed 79 tornadoes.
-In terms of the number of tornadoes, May 4, 2003, was the second most prolific day for tornadoes in the U.S. since 1970, behind only the 1974 Super Outbreak.
+At the time, this was the second largest number of tornadoes in the U.S. in a single day on record, behind only April 3, 1974.
 The 38 tornadoes confirmed in Missouri was the highest single-day total for the state and were more numerous than any previous month on record.
 The day's severe weather was largely driven by a powerful mid-tropospheric disturbance moving northeast across the central and northern Great Plains in tandem with an unusually strong area of low pressure over northeastern Kansas.
 These weather features were also positioned beneath a negatively-tilted trough and an anomalously robust portion of a jet stream.
 A cold front and dry line were located south and southwest of the low-pressure area while a warm front spanned from the system southeast to the Tennessee Valley.

 This atmospheric setup was highly conducive for tornadogenesis, and accordingly the potential for a major tornado outbreak was forecast well in advance.
 The National Weather Service office in Pleasant Hill, Missouri, noted the potential for severe weather on May 4 as early as April 28.
 In their Day 2 Convective Outlook, issued on May 3, the SPC indicated that the eastern fringes of the southern Great Plains and the lower and central Mississippi Valley had a moderate risk of experiencing severe weather on May 4.
 At 13:00 UTC (8:00 a.m.
 CDT) on May 4, the agency noted a high risk of severe weather for parts of Arkansas, Kansas, Missouri, and Oklahoma, predicting a "significant severe thunderstorm event" and the potential for "long-track and violent tornadoes" within the high risk region.
 Additionally, areas within this region had at least 25 percent chance of experiencing a nearby tornado and at least a 10 percent change of experiencing a nearby significant tornado.
-The SPC cited the confluence of high instability (characterized by convective available potential energy [CAPE] values between 2000–4000 J/kg) and strong wind shear as factors contributing to the anticipated tornado outbreak.
+The SPC cited the confluence of high instability (characterized by convective available potential energy [CAPE] values between 2000 and 4000 J/kg) and strong wind shear as factors contributing to the anticipated tornado outbreak.